 |

 More info on this databank list on the databank search page.
-The first-position databank can always be referred to by for instance first:x, and the reference databank by ref:x.
+The first-position databank can always be referred to by for instance first:x, and the Ref (reference) databank by ref:x.
+Try to hit the F2 button to see a window with the databank list (use [Escape] to close the window).

-When looking for a variable x in a statement (for instance prt x; or at the right-hand side of an expression (for instance y = x;), Gekko will look first in the Local databank (if it contains variables), then in the first-position databank (often called Work), then in the second-position, third-position etc. databanks, and finally in the Global databank.
+Per default, when issuing for instance a prt x;, Gekko searches databanks in the second column of the above list.
+Gekko will first look in the Local databank, then in the first-position databank (often called 'Work'), then in the second-position, third-position etc. databanks, and finally in the Global databank.
 The Local databank is used to store temporary variables, for instance variables used in functions and procedures, whereas the Global databank is used to store permanent variables that can survive a RESET or RESTART.
-These databanks are created at Gekko startup, but they are not shown in the databank list (F2) if they are empty.
-The same goes for the Ref databank, which is not shown in the F2 list if empty.
-Therefore, when Gekko starts up in a clean state, only the first-position databank (default: Work) is shown in the F2 list.
+The Local and Global databanks are created at Gekko startup, but they are not shown in the databank list (F2) if they are empty (cf. LOCAL and GLOBAL).
+With prt x;, Gekko will not search for x in the Ref databank, since this databank is used for comparisons.

-To open a databank file as the first databank in the list of databanks (cf. the F2 window), you may use open<first> -- or open<edit> if you want it in first position and editable.
-The first-position databank is the bank in which timeseries are found per default, and the reference databanks is often used for multiplier purposes (analyzing differences between two banks, for instance via MULPRT, PLOT<m>, etc.).
+To open a databank file as the first databank in the list of databanks (cf. the F2 window), you may use open <first> (or open <edit> if you want it in first position and editable).
+The first-position databank is the bank in which timeseries are found per default, and the Ref databank is often used for multiplier purposes (analyzing differences between two banks, for instance prt <m>, prt <q>, etc.).

-Variables in named (OPEN) databanks are referred to by means of colon (:), for instance adam:x if the opened databank is the file adam.gbk, containing the variable x.
-Note that you can get the list of available in-memory databanks by means of the F2 key.
+Variables in named databanks can be explicitly referred to by means of colon (:), for instance b1:x if the opened databank is the file b1.gbk, containing the variable x.

-The order in which normal OPEN databanks (that is, opened with OPEN, not for instance OPEN<edit>, OPEN<first> or OPEN<ref>) are opened is only of importance if option databank search = yes is set (it is set to no as default in sim-mode, but set to yes as default in data-mode).
-So regarding a bank-less variable like x, it depends upon the databank search settings how x is searched for in the different open databanks (cf. the databank search page).
-The variable @x (same as ref:x) is always x taken from the reference databank, and adam:x is always x taken from the in-memory databank adam.
+The order in which normal OPEN databanks (that is, opened with normal OPEN, not for instance OPEN<edit> or OPEN<first>) are opened is only of importance if option databank search = yes is set (which is default).
+So regarding a bank-less variable x, it depends upon the databank search settings how x is searched for in the different open databanks (cf. the databank search page).
+The variable @x (same as ref:x) is always x taken from the Ref (reference) databank, and b1:x is always x taken from the in-memory databank b1.

 Syntax